awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 + When stacks are in the `DELETE_FAILED` state because AWS CloudFormation couldn't delete a resource, rerun the deletion with the [https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DeleteStack.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DeleteStack.html) parameter and specify the resource that AWS CloudFormation can't delete\.
 AWS CloudFormation deletes the stack without deleting the retained resource\.
 Retaining resources is useful when you can't delete a resource, such as an S3 bucket that contains objects that you want to keep, but you still want to delete the stack\.

   After you delete the stack, you can manually delete retained resources by using their associated AWS service\.
-+ You cannot delete stacks that have termination protection enabled\.
++ You can't delete stacks that have termination protection enabled\.
 If you attempt to delete a stack with termination protection enabled, the deletion fails and the stack\-\-including its status\-\-remains unchanged\.
 Disable termination protection on the stack, then perform the delete operation again\.

   This includes [nested stacks](using-cfn-nested-stacks.md) whose root stacks have termination protection enabled\.
 Disable termination protection on the root stack, then perform the delete operation again\.
-It is strongly recommended that you do not delete nested stacks directly, but only delete them as part of deleting the root stack and all its resources\.
+It's strongly recommended that you don't delete nested stacks directly, but only delete them as part of deleting the root stack and all its resources\.

   For more information, see [Protecting a stack from being deleted](using-cfn-protect-stacks.md)\.
-+ For all other issues, if you have AWS Premium Support, you can create a Technical Support case\.
++ For all other issues, if you have AWS Support, you can create a Technical Support case\.
 See [Contacting support](#contacting-support)\.

 ### Dependency error<a name="troubleshooting-errors-dependency-error"></a>